holyender/autobots/README.md

-these python scripts are to help generate the php or .json files in the actual test configs in backstopjs and codeception. in the pyscripts folder functionFormScraper.py takes either gifturl or inputurl as arguments and outputs txt files that phpTestScriptBuilder.py then uses those files to generate the php code in codeception syntax using this code is a very good start when making codecept test cases that fill out forms.
+these python scripts are to help generate the php or .json files in the actual test configs in backstopjs and codeception. in the pyscripts folder functionFormScraper.py takes either gifturl or inputurl as arguments and outputs txt files that phpTestScriptBuilder.py then uses those files to generate the php code in codeception syntax using this code is a very good start when making codecept test cases that fill out forms. fucntionFormScraper.py uses python library beautifulsoup4 to scrap the forms on a website. its main focus is to scrap the form of the website and get the element IDs of each field or selector or checkbox etc. These IDs are outputted to txt files. these files are then used by phpTestScriptBuilder that only puts these info in codeception syntax.

 backstoScenarioBuilder.py is used to create the json file used to config backstopjs. this script takes 25mostwanted.txt as arg or any file that are lists or web urls.